badd-labs/badd-labs/lab4-20/README.md

 You can install the latest versions and work with them if you would prefer.

-### Lab Description:
+### Lab Description

 The Blockchain technology can be used in applications beyond cryptocurrency.
 In this lab, we explore the Blockchain application for logging the operation trace of a remote file-storage service.
 This features a common use of the Blockchain, that is, making the data about a third-party transparent to invite trusts.
 The learning objective of this lab is for students to design and implement a simple service for secure distributed file system (SDFS) and use the Blockchain technology to log the service related information.
 The target system consists of a client supporting multiple file-system users and a server storing a file.

-#### Lab Environment:
+#### Lab Environment

 The SDFS includes classic information-security protocols for permission-based access control and password authentication.
-For simplicity, in this project you only need to consider the concrete and specific execution sequence as below: Initially, a server stores a single file fileX.
-Two clients userA and userB can interact with the server in the following sequence:
+For simplicity, in this project you only need to consider the concrete and specific execution sequence as below: Initially, a server stores a single file "fileX".
+Two clients "userA" and "userB" can interact with the server in the following sequence:

 ```
 user_login("userA", "pwd123");